Sudhanshu-Bharti/tilewm/README.md

 # Tile Window Manager

 A Windows tiling window manager using win32 api.
 Basically a scratch project.
 Wont Recommend it for Regular use.
+A Windows tiling window manager using the Win32 API.
+This is an experimental project and not recommended for daily use.

+Inspired by [LightWM](https://github.com/nir9/lightwm) - a lightweight tiling window manager for Windows written in C.

 ## Building the Project